Ram pressure stripping in the EAGLE simulation: Toy Model Deviations from the Simulation

-While most timesteps/galaxies show little difference between the toy model and simulation for the predicted $\Sigma$ of the II gas, we would like to examine the evolution of $\Sigma$ for those timesteps where there is a discrepancy between the two.
-Thus, the right column of Figure \ref{fig10} shows the II gas, but only for those timesteps/galaxies that fall below the median trend of $\Sigma_{\mathrm{toy}}/\Sigma_{\mathrm{sim}}$ with ram pressure.
-Here the II gas demonstrates a trend more similar to the NN gas than the IN gas: $\Sigma$ does not evolve significantly in the simulation, but tends to decrease in the toy model.
+While most outputs/galaxies show little difference between the toy model and simulation for the predicted $\Sigma_{\mathrm{gas}}$ of the II gas, we would like to examine the evolution of $\Sigma_{\mathrm{gas}}$ for those outputs where there is a discrepancy between the two.
+Thus, the right column of Figure \ref{fig10} shows the II gas, but only for those outputs/galaxies that fall below the median trend of $\Sigma_{\mathrm{gas, toy}}/\Sigma_{\mathrm{gas, sim}}$ with ram pressure.
+Here the II gas demonstrates a trend more similar to the NN gas than the IN gas: $\Sigma_{\mathrm{gas}}$ does not evolve significantly in the simulation, but tends to decrease in the toy model.

-While Figure \ref{fig10} suggests a confining force acting on the gas, we do not find a significant correlation between the thermal confinement pressure of the ICM and the discrepancy in $\Sigma$ between the toy model and simulation at fixed ram pressure.
-Instead, we argue that at least some of the cause of the discrepancy is due to deflection of the ICM wind by the galactic gas.